build-on-aws/content/posts/what-is-mlops-and-why-it-matters/index.md

 model = LogisticRegression(class_weight='balanced')
 ```

 Similar to this model code progression, start small and iterate: When you're ready to start implementing MLOps in your own projects, it's important to start small and iterate.
 Don't try to implement all the features at once.
 Instead, focus on the most critical parts of the workflow and build up from there.
+Observing from others, doing all at once led to several issues such as complex code, long development cycles and increased risk of errors.

+Staring small and iterating helps in breaking down the complex process into smaller, manageable taks that can be accomplished in shorter amount of time.
+This approach also allows you to identify and address any issues or errors at an earlier stage and tune according to business needs, rather than waiting until the end of the deployment cycle.
+You can save time by making small, incremental improvements to the MLOps system, leading to more efficient and effective development cycles.

 ### Is there a fast track path
 You can speed up the journey by using a cloud native service that provides seamless integration to accommodate the MLOps features such as Amazon Sagemaker.